-If you’ve received one or more quotes from junkyards for your unwanted car, you might wonder if you’re getting the best scrap car price possible.
+If you’ve received one or more quotes from junkyards for your unwanted car, you might wonder if you’re getting the highest price possible.
 Selling an unwanted car to a junkyard doesn’t happen very often to the average consumer, so they have very little experience to rely on when determining the value of their junk car.
-Unlike the new or used car markets, there are no published prices for junk cars by make, model, year, or condition to go by, or nothing that says junk cars in Lancaster sell for this and junk cars in Philadelphia sell for that.
-So here’s a simple list of things to consider if you’re wondering if you’re being offered a fair price for your junk car when you are wondering how much I can get for my car.
+Unlike the new or used car markets, there are no published prices for junk cars by make, model, year, or condition to go by, or nothing that says a junk cars in Lancaster sell for this and junk cars in Philly sell for that.
+So here’s a simple list of things to consider if you’re wondering if you’re being offered a fair price for your junk car:

-Many people hesitate before selling their scrap cars because of the prices.
+Many people hesitate before getting rid of their non-running cars.
 They may think that they’d like to repair or restore the car when they have more time or money, or might be able to find a buyer that wants the car.
 They might have ideas about stripping the car to get the maximum scrap value.
 It may even be a car that’s in bad shape but still runs, and is held as a replacement in case the household’s primary vehicle dies.

 No matter the reason you’re storing an unused car on your property, it’s important to understand that the longer you wait to send your car to the junkyard, the less it’s going to be worth.
 That’s because many parts on a car that isn’t running deteriorate quickly, and the parts that deteriorate the fastest are usually the most valuable parts on the car to a junkyard.